Hackers News Hackers News

 April 4, 2026 3 Min Read

-The leak occurred due to a packaging error in a public npm package, which inadvertently included a JavaScript source map file containing over half a million lines of unobfuscated TypeScript.
-While the exposed data did not include model weights or user data, it did reveal highly sensitive internal mechanisms.
+The leak stemmed from a packaging error within a public npm package.
+This misstep led to the inclusion of a JavaScript source map file, which contained over half a million lines of un-obfuscated TypeScript code.
+While the exposed data did not encompass sensitive elements like model weights or user information, it did reveal intricate internal operational mechanisms of the AI system.

-Almost immediately after security researcher Chaofan Shou publicly disclosed the incident on social media, the codebase was mirrored across GitHub and forked tens of thousands of times.
+The incident quickly escalated after security researcher Chaofan Shou publicly announced the breach on social media.
+The proprietary codebase was subsequently mirrored across numerous GitHub repositories and forked tens of thousands of times, making it widely available to the public and, critically, to malicious actors.

 Delivering Vidar and GhostSocks Malware

-Monitoring for anomalous outbound network connections and scanning local environments for unexpected npm packages are critical steps for identifying early signs of infection.
+• Monitor for Anomalies: Continuously monitor for anomalous outbound network connections and regularly scan local environments for unexpected npm packages or other unauthorized software installations.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.